Introduction to Research Methods

 Hanan Aldarmaki

-Dr. Hanan Aldarmaki - Course Instructor
+Dr. Hanan Aldarmaki - Course Coordinator

 Assistant Professor, NLP & Speech @ MBZUAI